htmx-ui/hello/docs/guides/COMPONENT_DEVELOPMENT_GUIDE.md

 # Component Development Guide

 ## Overview
-This guide provides instructions for creating and managing components in the HTMX + Hyperscript + TailwindCSS UI Library.
+This guide provides instructions for creating and managing components in the Hello UI - HTMX + Hyperscript + TailwindCSS Component Library.

 ## Component Structure